Located in Palm Beach County, Florida

-Ocean Blue Danes is located in Palm Beach County, Florida and believes in producing quality Great Danes where health, temperament, and conformation adheres to the guidelines set forth by the breed standard.
-The ultimate goal at Ocean Blue Danes is to produce healthy and happy Danes with an emphasis on correct conformation and longevity.
+Ocean Blue Danes believes in producing quality Great Danes where health, temperament, and conformation adheres to the guidelines set forth by the breed standard.
+The ultimate goal at Ocean Blue Danes is to produce healthy and happy Danes with an emphasis on correct conformation, temperament and longevity.

 My experience in the showing/breeding realm of the Dane world began as a teenager.
 It was around this time that my mother purchased her first two show dogs, a fawn and a brindle.
 We were very excited to welcome our "show girls" to the family and immediately started training for the show ring.